Bartering is an ancient tradition that goes back to the times before money even existed.

 Are you an avid reader or a huge movie, music or game fan?

 Time to indulge your inner bookworm, or love of movies, music, and video games, and you don’t have to drive to that store halfway across town anymore!

-But if you’d rather trade them have a look at these websites where you can trade movies, music, video games or any kind of books, from audio books to ebooks, even hardcover if that’s your thing.
+But if you’d rather trade them have a look at these websites where you can trade or sell your used books, audio books, movies, music, video games and any other form of media.

 17. Title Trader